How to Dry Shoes After Washing without Damaging Them

 Step 1: Remove the shoe laces and insoles

-Remove the laces and insoles and lay them in a well-ventilated area to air dry.
-Alternatively, you can hang them somewhere they won't get tangled, like over a shower curtain rod or on a clothes drying rack.
+Take out the laces and the insoles, and leave them to dry in a room with proper ventilation.
+Or else, you can hang them somewhere that they do not entangle such as over a shower curtain rod or a clothes hanger.

 Step 2: Look for a standing/table fan